Representing Stepparents Who Want To Adopt

 A close family wants a legal relationship as well as an emotional one.
 But there are also very practical reasons to formalize adoption.
 If the birth parent/spouse were to die, the stepparent would have no legal relationship or custody rights to the child even though the child may have been living with the stepparent.

-In a mirror image of the termination of rights, the stepparent now has a duty to care for the child, and the child is an heir to the stepparent.
+If the same situation occurred after a formal adoption, the stepparent now has a duty to care for the child, and the child is an heir to the stepparent.

 Let Us Help You In Lawrenceville, Gwinnett County And Beyond